Introduction to Semantic Web Development

 There are several important reasons to make data semantic on the web.

 - First, semantic data enhanches searchability.
 Recipes are a common example.
-When you search for a recipe, semantic data on recipe web pages search engines understand the ingredients, cooking times, and other factors.
+When you search for a recipe, semantic data on recipe web pages allows search engines to parse the ingredients, cooking times, and other factors on those pages.

 - Second, the semantic web enables data integration.
 This is through the use of multiple vocabularies, such as Schema.org, but there are other vocabularies that can be used at the same time.
 This is a common use case in more advanced cases of the semantic web.
 For example, scientific databases can be enhanced with semantic data that integrates data from multiple scientific domains.